 - California Vehicle Code Section 23152(b): Driving with a Blood Alcohol Content of 0.08 Percent or Higher

-The Simmrin Law Group can help you understand the differences between these charges and their legal consequences.
+Additionally, under 21 drivers with alcohol in their system could face consequences under California Vehicle Code Section 23152(a): Driving Under the Influence of Alcohol and/or Drugs.
+The Simmrin Law Group can help you understand the differences between these various charges and their legal consequences.

 The Definition of VC 23140

-VC 23140 is used to prosecute drivers under the age of 21 who are caught operating a motor vehicle with a blood alcohol content (BAC) between 0.05-0.07.
+California VC 23140 is used to prosecute drivers under the age of 21 caught operating a motor vehicle with a blood alcohol content (BAC) between 0.05-0.07.
 This means that their BAC would be close to the legal limit for drivers over the age of 21.

 Police officers may measure an individual’s BAC at a traffic stop through the use of chemical tests.
-Note that drivers under the age of 21 must submit to any tests required by the police.
+Drivers over the age of 21 are not required to submit to tests requested by police officers unless they are already placed under arrest.
+However, drivers under the age of 21 are legally obligated to submit to these requests at any time.

 Examples of VC 23140 Violations